heywoodlh/heywoodlh.io/_posts/2021-08-04-Private-Relay-Knockoff.md

 ![alt text](https://raw.githubusercontent.com/heywoodlh/the-empire.systems/master/images/ios-pac-settings.jpeg "iOS PAC configuration")

 In iOS this will make sure that when you are on the specified wireless network you will use the PAC file for your configuration.
+You will have to setup the proxy per wireless network if you made it always-available to your iOS device.

 I won't go into setting up a PAC file on Android as I don't use an Android as my daily-driver anymore but it looks like the steps are pretty similar according to [this howtogeek.com article](https://www.howtogeek.com/295048/how-to-configure-a-proxy-server-on-android/).